tnichols217/notes/AIQS 100/Nora Krug - Belonging/Reading Response.md

 2) identify two examples that support this particular theme
 3) express your critical stance or opinion on this theme.

 Nora Krug's *Belonging*, much like its title, explores the meaning and evolution of her own belonging and homeland as an effect of WWII.
 In the very first chapter, she already mentions **Heimat** for the first time, including a definition on its very own page — emphasizing its importance.
 The page prior, she immediately brings in an air of confusion around the word "heimat".
-She
+Krug claims, "We never learned about what happened in out own hometown.
+We never learned the lyrics to our national anthem.
+We never learned old folk songs.
+We struggled to understand the meaning of HEIMAT."